enze-chen/enze-chen.github.io/teaching.markdown

     Ever taken a course and wished one of the topics could be explained better?
     Maybe you encountered it again later in your career and heard a better explanation.
     Here's an opportunity to create some targeted materials that can enhance student learning, with the scope being up to you.
-    🌟 If you're particularly interested in quantum mechanics (MATSCI 142), _I can really use your help!_ 🌟
 - <span style="font-weight:500">Curriculum support</span>.
 I envision this to be slightly different from the previous section because some enhancements aren't course-specific, but rather the MSE program as a whole.
 These could include: